Online size Ramsey numbers: Odd cycles vs connected graphs: Proof of Theorem

-We have proved that Painter has a strategy in $\cG(n,m)$ such that at every moment of the game $\cG(n,m)$ the graph induced by the set of all coloured edges is red-bipartite and in every round its potential $f$ increases not more than by $\varphi+1$ (at the start of the game the potential is 0).
+We have proved that Painter has a strategy in $\cG(n,m)$ such that after every round of the game $\cG(n,m)$ the graph induced by the set of all coloured edges is red-bipartite and in every round its potential $f$ increases by not more than $\varphi+1$ (at the start of the game the potential is 0).
 We infer that a coloured cycle with an odd number of red edges never appears in the game.
-Suppose that (given the described strategy of Painter and any strategy of Builder) after $t$ rounds of the game the graph $G$ induced by the set of all coloured edges contains a component $H$ with a red bipartition $(V_1,V_2)$ such that $|V_1|\ge n$ and $|E[V_1]|\ge m$.
-From one hand we have $f(G)\le t(\varphi+1)$.
+Suppose that (given the described strategy of Painter and any strategy of Builder) after $t$ rounds of the game the graph $G$ induced by the set of all coloured edges contains a component $H$ with a red bipartition $(V_1, V_2)$ such that $|V_1|\ge n$ and $|E[V_1]|\ge m$.
+On the one hand, we have $f(G)\le t(\varphi+1)$.
 On the other hand, we have

 Therefore

 We conclude that Painter can survive at least $\varphi n+m-2\varphi+1$ in the game $\cG(n,m)$.
 In view of previous remarks, it proves also that $\rr(\Codd,\Con_{n,m})\ge \varphi n+m-2\varphi+1$.